asmatunnisabaig/NB-SAM-Recruitment-Analytics/process/PROCESS_AUDIT.md

 During the internship, the recruitment team maintained candidate information through an Excel-based **Daily Update** file.
 The file was primarily used as an operational tracker and was manually updated as candidates progressed through different stages of the recruitment process.

-The audit was conducted to understand how the existing recruitment process worked, what information was being captured, and what issues would need to be addressed before the data could be used for recruitment analytics.

 ## As-Is Recruitment Process

 The recruitment workflow identified from the existing process broadly followed: